reusee/domui/README.md

 ### Parameterized element

-To make reusable element, define it as a function.
+To make a reusable element, define it as a function.

 ```go
 package main